-Eosinophilic esophagitis is a chronic inflammatory disease of the esophagus.
+Eosinophilic esophagitis is a chronic inflammatory disease of the esophagus impacting both children and adults.
 It is estimated that eosinophilic esophagitis affects at least 150,000 people in the United States.
 Studies from Western Europe, Australia and North America estimate prevalence to be 50-100 cases per 100,000 persons.
 Eosinophilic esophagitis is caused by the presence of a large number of eosinophils in the esophagus, which stems from many factors such as immune hypersensitivity, environmental proteins and genetics.

 Standard treatment for eosinophilic esophagitis includes diet modification, esophageal dilation and drugs, with topical corticosteroids as a first-line medication.
 It is estimated that there is at least a partial symptomatic response seen in 60-75% of adults with eosinophilic esophagitis who take topical steroids.
 While steroids offer symptomatic relief once treated, patients are required to continue maintenance regimens as disease recurrence is common after discontinuation of treatment.
-Dupilumab has demonstrated activity in eosinophilic esophagitis in clinical trials, supporting the potential use of RPT193 in this indication.
+Dupilumab was recently approved for eosinophilic esophagitis following demonstrated activity in eosinophilic esophagitis in clinical trials, supporting the potential use of zelnecirnon in this indication.

-Our Inflammatory Disease Solution: RPT193
+Our Inflammatory Disease Solution: Zelnecirnon

-While there are marketed injectable biologics, as well as oral drug candidates and injectable biologics in clinical development, we believe there is an unmet need in the treatment landscape for a safe and efficacious oral therapy for the long-term treatment of AD.
-We believe RPT193, our oral, small molecule CCR4 antagonist designed to block the migration of inflammatory Th2 cells into inflamed tissues, can, if approved, fill this unmet need.
+While there are marketed injectable biologics and oral JAK inhibitors, as well as oral drug candidates and injectable biologics in clinical development, we believe there is an unmet need in the treatment landscape for a safe and efficacious oral therapy for the long-term treatment of AD.
+We believe zelnecirnon, our oral, small molecule CCR4 antagonist designed to block the migration of inflammatory Th2 cells into inflamed tissues, can, if approved, fill this unmet need.